 Mayor Beutler invites you to roll into the future

-Lincoln residents are being invited to ride on an autonomous shuttle this summer as part of the City's study on implementing the technology downtown.
-A loaned Navya electric shuttle has arrived for testing at Innovation Campus, and the public will have an opportunity to ride it and share their thoughts.
+Lincoln residents were invited to ride on an autonomous shuttle this summer as part of the City's study on implementing the technology downtown.
+A loaned Navya electric shuttle was in Lincoln for testing at Innovation Campus, and the public had an opportunity to ride it and share their thoughts.

 When a driverless shuttle bus hits the streets of Lincoln, Neb., this summer, it won’t just be a milestone moment for autonomous vehicles.
 It could also be a turning point for how mid-sized cities think about transportation . .